This post may contain affiliate links. Please read our disclosure policy.

 Nope.
-This queso fundido is not dairy-free or vegan… in fact, it essentially has zero health benefits to it.
+This Queso Fundido with Chorizo is not dairy-free or vegan… in fact, it essentially has zero health benefits to it.
 What does it have going for it though?
 It’s really freaking yummy and great for entertaining.

 When I asked you guys (via Instagram Stories) if you wanted to see my queso fundido recipe, you said YES!
 So here it is!
-I love making this recipe when hosting a fiesta themed gathering.
+I love making this recipe when hosting.
 People just hover over it and it disappears rather quickly.

-So, what’s the difference between Queso and Queso Fundido?
+So, what’s the difference between Queso (Tex-Mex Style) and Queso Fundido?
 Well, Queso is the yellow, melty hot cheese sauce that Tex-Mex is so well known for.
 I grew up eating that stuff and absolutely love it.
-On the other hand, Queso fundido, which translates to molten or melted cheese, is the more flavorful Mexican cousin of queso, usually served with grilled peppers folded in.
+On the other hand, Queso Fundido, which translates to molten or melted cheese, is the more flavorful Mexican cousin of queso, usually served with grilled peppers folded in.

 - 1/2 poblano pepper, seeded and diced fine